HardikHajela/UwindsorResServices/readme.md

 Design and Implementation of files in https://github.com/HardikHajela/UwindsorResServices/tree/main/source_files/update%20pages

 Hardik Hajela: Phase 1: Designed of the Database schema and normalized the tables in Phase 1.
 Implementation of Indexes, Constraints and Views in Phase 1.
-Creation and Implementation of all Function, Procedures and Triggers in Phase 2 and 3.
+Creation and Implementation of all Functions, Procedures and Triggers in Phase 2 and 3.
 Design and Implementation of all the files in https://github.com/HardikHajela/UwindsorResServices/tree/main/source_files/emp%20home%20pages